DSPfCNNAIBA/material/2°Use-Case/readme.md

-Here it is possible to find the logs and relative templates, ``webserverA`` and ``webserverB``, used for the 2° use-case.
+In this folder, you will find the logs collected during the validation of the second use case, including the resource templates, specifically those for the services ``webserverA`` and ``webserverB``.

-In particular within the ``Logs`` folder we provide the logs of the 2 security functions used, Suricata and Squid.
+Additionally, the ``Logs`` folder contains the monitoring logs for the two security controls, or NSFs, that were utilized: Suricata and Squid.
+Operational logs for the Nginx web server are also included.
-Then we also reported the logs of the nginx web server.

-The security event corresponsing to the logs shown for this use case is generated when the logs match the following pattern:
-`[network-traffic:extensions.'http-request-ext'.request_header.'X-Malicious-Header' = 'bad_value'] REPEATS 3 TIMES WITHIN 4 SECONDS`
+The logs provide evidence of a security event, detected by matching them, after conversion to a specific format, against the following detection pattern: `[network-traffic:extensions.'http-request-ext'.request_header.'X-Malicious-Header' = 'bad_value'] REPEATS 3 TIMES WITHIN 4 SECONDS`.

-The pattern is written in the STIX patterning language and it is stored in the threat knowledge base according to the STIX data model.
-In order to perform the matching the logs are first converted into the STIX data model, in particular into STIX Cyber Observables.
-The corresponding converted Suricata monitoring logs appear in the ``stix_traffic_cyber_observable.json`` file in the ``Logs`` folder.
+This pattern is written in the STIX patterning language and stored in the threat knowledge base according to the STIX data model.
+To facilitate matching, the logs are first converted into the STIX data model as STIX Cyber Observables (SCOs).
+The corresponding Suricata monitoring logs, converted to SCOs, can be found in the `stix_traffic_cyber_observable.json` file within the ``Logs`` folder.